 4. Have active managerial control when onsite.
 When you are not onsite, know what inspections can be conducted whenever food is being prepped or served.

-2. Am I absolutely sure that no employees are working with symptoms (pg 31), with illnesses or exposed to illnesses that are listed in the code (pg 31-39)?
-Do the employees know what illnesses they have to report to me (pg 32)?
-Do I know what illnesses I have to report to the health authority (pg 33)?
-Do I know when they should be excluded or restricted (pg 33-35) in the food service establishment?
+5. Be absolutely sure that no employees are working with symptoms, with illnesses or exposed to illnesses that are listed in the food code.
+Make sure employees know what illnesses need to be reported, and that you know which should be excluded or restricted in the food service establishment.

-3. Are my employees washing their hands?
-Have they been trained how to (pg 40), when to (pg 41), where to (pg 41, 108-110) and are they doing it?
+3. Make sure employees have been trained how, when and where to wash their hands.
 Are they touching ready to eat food with their bare hands or using tongs, deli paper, scoop, or gloves (pg 51).
 Do they know when to change their gloves and to wash hands before putting on new gloves (pg 55)?
 Do the employees maintain a high degree of personal cleanliness (pg 42-43)?
 Are clean sinks (pg 124) available for handwashing stocked with adequate supplies including warm water and used for no other purpose (pg 122)?